Eschatologue/CM_wiki/docs/gameplay/action-options.md

 **Cost:** :rsc-reaction: Reaction

 In a fight, everyone is constantly watching for enemies to drop their guard.
-You can rarely move heedlessly past your foes without putting yourself in danger; doing so provokes an opportunity attack.
+You can rarely move heedlessly past your foes without putting yourself in danger; doing so provokes an Opportunity Attack.

-You can make an opportunity attack when a hostile creature that you can see moves out of your reach.
+You can make an Opportunity Attack when a hostile creature that you can see moves out of your reach.
 To make the Opportunity Attack, you use your rsc-reaction: **Reaction** to make one melee attack against the provoking creature.
 The attack interrupts the provoking creature's movement, occurring right before the creature leaves your reach.

+Opportunity Attack is also often referred to as 'Attack of Opportunity', they are both the same.

 ## Ready